 I recently decided to completely overhaul my photography business, part of this involved a redesign of my, now defunct, 10 year old Wix Photography website, which to be frank: does not cut it in today’s market.
 With a bit of research I narrowed it down to Squarespace vs WordPress.

 The old website was just too slow to load, the theme and overall design is not user friendly, and it’s not optimised for all formats.

 While there are a lot of photography content sites like 500px, Flickr or Instagram to showcase your work; nothing looks more professional than having an actual website with your personal URL.

 There are two directions you can take: you can either use a website builder or you can build it yourself with an open source, self-hosted platform, like WordPress.org (not WordPress.com; which is more like a website builder).
 Though depending on the WordPress theme it can be similar to a ready made website builder anyway.

-This blog post is essentially a Squarespace vs WordPress comparison; but there are a few of the website builders you can choose from:
+This article is essentially a Squarespace vs WordPress comparison; but there are a few of the website builders you can choose from:

 - and many many more